An Art Lover’s Tour of Japan

 It's a short ride back to Tokyo from here where you have two more nights to delve into this vast and futuristic city.
 Two hours' drive but a world away from modernity lies Nikko, with its ornate Chinese-influenced shrines for the Tokugawa shoguns.
 It completes the full aesthetic experience of Japan and you can't say 'enough' until you've seen it, as an old Japanese saying goes.

-Transfer to hotel and private walking tour of Shinjuku and Daikanyama.
+Arrive in Tokyo and transfer to hotel.
+Enjoy a private walking tour of Shinjuku and Daikanyama.

 Full day private tour of Roppongi art triangle and the Nezu Museum.

 - Day 3 - Benesse House - Naoshima

 Trains and ferry to Naoshima then evening at leisure.

 - Day 4 - Benesse House - Naoshima